nickchao1020/hospital-measures/README.md

 # Overview

-This repository contains a pipeline to create an elasticsearch index from the Hospital Measurement data and upload the docker image to AWS ECR.
+This repository contains a pipeline to create an elasticsearch index from the Hospital Measurement data, make queries on the index, and upload the docker image to AWS ECR.

 For evaluating code: